-Application deadline: December 1, 2014.
+Application deadline: December 1, 2016.

 All applicants must receive favourable evaluations from three previous instructors or research supervisors.
 Students should choose referees who are most familiar with their abilities and research experience and who are able to comment on their ability to undertake graduate studies.
-For more tips on reference letters visit the Graduate and Postdoctoral Studies website.
+Important: Applicants should provide an institutional email address for referees if possible.
+Referees with non-institutional email addresses (such as gmail or hotmail) will not be able to complete the reference online and will instead receive a paper reference form that must be submitted via mail in time to meet the December 15 deadline.
+For more tips on reference letters visit the Letters of Reference page.

-Graduate Record Exam (GRE)
+Graduate Record Examination (GRE)

 Statement of Interest